Chief Executive Officer and Chairman

 Mr. Smith, CPA, joined Rheonix in October 2010 as Vice President of Administration and Chief Financial Officer.
 He brings with him 25 years of public and private industry experience in finance, accounting, and operations with both startups and high growth manufacturers.
 Prior to joining Rheonix, he served as Corporate Controller of Kionix, Inc. from its early development stage through its exponential growth, highlighted by the 2009 acquisition by Rohm Co.
 Ltd of Japan for $233M.
 During his tenure with Kionix, he was actively involved in the company’s financing; the spin-off of the company’s microfluidics division into Rheonix, Inc.; and the due diligence associated with the Rohm transaction.
 Prior to Kionix, Mr. Smith served as Chief Financial Officer and Director of Operations of Prolac, Inc., a medical products start-up.
 Mr. Smith holds a B.S. in Accounting from Le Moyne College and is a member of the American Institute of Certified Public Accountants.

-Senior Vice President for Corporate Business Development and Scientific Affairs
+Senior Vice President for Scientific and Clinical Affairs

 Dr. Montagna was President of Innovative Biotechnologies International, Inc. prior to its acquisition by Rheonix, Inc. in 2008.
 Earlier, he served as Director of Biological Operations of Associated Biomedic Systems and President of Cellular Products.
 He has over 30 years of leadership experience and has managed the commercialization of over 40 biotechnology products.
 He has published 40 scientific papers and holds a number of patents in the biosensor area.
 He also holds an Adjunct Professorship in the Department of Biological and Environmental Engineering at Cornell University.
 Dr. Montagna earned a Ph.D. in molecular biology from the University of Buffalo and served post docs at NYU Medical Center as an NIH Fellow in Experimental Pathology and at the University of Texas System Cancer Center, M.D.
 Anderson Hospital and Tumor Institute, in the area of chemical carcinogenesis.
 In 1988, he testified before President Reagan's Presidential AIDS commission, providing data in support of a recommendation that the U.S. initiate mandatory screening of its donated blood supply for the presence of antibodies to HTLV-1, a human retrovirus related to the AIDS virus.